 Tip number 4: No physical contact.

 I can't speak on how the dancers, or how other photographers feel about this rule, but I personally do not touch the dancers.
 The only times I make physical contact with the dancers is when I first meet them with a handshake, and the parting handshake.
 There were times the dancer and/or the parents request a parting hug, and since I'm indifferent about it, I do accept hugs.
-Other than that...unless it's life or death...for example a car jumped the curb and heading our way, obviously I'd make sure you get out of the way, I avoid making physical contacts.
+Other than that...unless it's life or death...for example a car jumped the curb and headed our way, obviously I'd make sure you get out of the way.
+I avoid making physical contacts.
 If there is a strand of hair in the way, or something is off with the outfit, I either ask the dancers to fix it or have the parents to do it.

 This tip is really for the photographers...keep your hands to yourself.
 But I'd like to stress to the dancers as well, physical touching is NOT THE NORM.
 If the photographer does not follow this rule after you have expressed your objection...it's time to walk away.